hostmobility/host-insight-client/README.md

 The following signal values are supported:

-- signed integers (1--64 bits)
+- signed integers
-- unsigned integers (1--64 bits)
+- unsigned integers
-- 32-bit floats including from extended value type list
+- floats including from extended value type list
-- strings from value descriptions
+- strings (enums) from value descriptions

 CAN timestamps are not yet implemented.